programminghistorian/jekyll/lessons/creating-apis-with-python-and-flask.md

 <p>Python has a number of web frameworks that can be used to create web apps and APIs.
 The most well-known is Django, a framework that has a set project structure and which includes many built-in tools.
 This can save time and effort for experienced programmers, but can be overwhelming.
 Flask applications tend to be written on a blank canvas, so to speak, and so are more suited to a contained application such as our prototype API.</p>
 </div>

 First, create a new folder on your computer that will serve as a project folder.
 This can be in your `Desktop` folder, but I recommend creating a dedicated `projects` folder for this and similar projects.
 This tutorial will assume that the files related to this lesson will be stored in a folder called `api` inside a folder named `projects` in your home directory.
-If you need help with navigation on the command line, see the [Programming Historian Introduction to the Bash Command Line](http://programminghistorian.org/lessons/intro-to-bash) for the OSX and Linux command line or the [Introduction to the Windows Command Line with PowerShell](https://programminghistorian.org/lessons/intro-to-powershell) for Windows.
+If you need help with navigation on the command line, see the [Programming Historian Introduction to the Bash Command Line](http://programminghistorian.org/lessons/intro-to-bash) for the macOS and Linux command line or the [Introduction to the Windows Command Line with PowerShell](https://programminghistorian.org/lessons/intro-to-powershell) for Windows.

-In OSX, you can directly create a an `api` folder inside a `projects` folder in your home directory with this terminal  command:
+In macOS, you can directly create a an `api` folder inside a `projects` folder in your home directory with this terminal  command:

 	mkdir -p ~/projects/api